AI and the future of gaming for game devs

 Our research found that almost everyone who plays video games feels that AI will enhance gameplay, with 81% even going so far as to state they would be willing to pay more for a game that uses these features to provide a more immersive experience through NPCs.

 Want to learn more about how generative AI can be used to create AI NPCs?
-Head to our studio.
+Contact us to get started.

 Click here for examples of studios implementing the Inworld Character Engine and other AI in gaming: